gcanti/tcomb-react/README.md

   return s.substring(0, 1) === '#';
 }, 'Href');

-// this is how you can define the props of the component var Props = struct({
+// this is how you define the props of the component var Props = struct({
   href: Href,
   children: Str